On China: Criticism

 Former chief critic for the New York Times Michiko Kakutani regarded Kissinger's On China as a measure to protect his image in the public eye, whilst underplaying the consequences of Chinese leadership on civilians.
 Kakutani establishes Kissinger's On China as a "sometimes perverse" book which attempts to address the role he played in connecting Nixon to China whilst provide an exploration of the history of China, its policies and attitudes toward the west.
 She contends, however, that as Kissinger explores his dealings with China he attempts to burnish his legacy as Nixon's National Security Adviser and Secretary of State.
 Kakutani also illuminates Kissinger's soft-pedalling of the human costs of Mao's ruthless decades-long reign.
 Additionally, Kakutani questions the consequences of more recent American efforts to press human-rights issues with the Chinese.
-It is suggested Kissinger is "chillingly cavalier" about the millions of people who died under Mao's rule, exhibiting ignorance and naivety about Mao under the many myths he created about himself.
+She suggested Kissinger is "chillingly cavalier" about the millions of people who died under Mao's rule, exhibiting ignorance and naivety about Mao under the many myths he created about himself.

 A review published by The Economist condemned Kissinger's On China as an inaccurate and problematic piece relating history and decisions of Chinese foreign policy.
-The review deduces that Kissinger's book is marred by his flattering picture of Chinese foreign policy, which is led by calculated, effective, master strategists.
+The review deduces that Kissinger's book is marred by his flattering picture of Chinese foreign policy, in which it is led by calculated, effective, master strategists.
 The articles also propose that Kissinger gave little consideration that Mao and Zhou were communists influenced by Mao's adaption of Marxist Ideology and Lenin which manifested in Chinese foreign policy and political structures.
-The review considered Kissinger to be "disappointingly vague" in the final parts of the book where he attempts to answer a question on future of American-Chinese relations: Will China's rise as a superpower inevitably pave a way to conflict with the U.S.?
+The review considered Kissinger to be "disappointingly vague" in the final parts of the book where he attempts to answer a question on future of American–Chinese relations: Will China's rise as a superpower inevitably pave a way to conflict with the U.S.?
 The review contends that rather than providing a definitive answer on how to avoid the repetition of conflict, Kissinger looks backward to the relationship of Germany and Britain a century ago.

 Jasper Becker, a British author and commentator, criticised Kissinger's book for failing to address the key question "why and how did President Richard Nixon decide that it was in America's interests to protect communist China?".
 Becker contends that Kissinger failed to articulate why exactly America believed it had to protect China from a Chinese-Soviet war.
 Becker contests Kissinger's rationale behind backing China detailed in the book, suggesting the Soviet Union was a more expansionary, aggressive power.
 Becker believes China's decision to send troops to Korea, Vietnam, Burma and Cambodia, whilst financing the training of insurgents in other countries, exhibited parallel aggression to the Soviet Union.
-Additionally, the review deplored Kissinger's examination of Chinese leadership, expressing that Kissinger accepted what Chinese leaders said and did at face value without challenge with Becker declaring "has no curiosity at all: he never looks behind the curtain".
+Additionally, the review deplored Kissinger's examination of Chinese leadership, saying that Kissinger accepted what Chinese leaders said and did at face value without challenge.
+Becker declared Kissinger "has no curiosity at all: he never looks behind the curtain".
 He believes the "Chinese couldn't believe their luck in finding such a naive and biddable partner as Kissinger".